Birkbeck/nlp-coursework-2024-25-fpersyn/README.md

 Unfortunately, the current implementation does not improve classification performance at all compared to simple question D features (uni-/bi-/trigrams).
 The parsing also adds a considerable processing overhead (15+ min) slowing down iteration.

+Further iteration - using feature selection:
+Although not technically part of a tokenizer, I've implemented basic feature selection – selecting the top500 vectors based on a chi2 test with the target variable.
+My motivation for choosing feature selection is that many words should carry significant signal for their respective party.
+For example, I'd expect words such as "Scotland" or "independence" to carry high weights for the SNP.
+This improves the performance of the random forest classifier but doesn't add any incremental performance for the linear SVM.

 What I'd like to explore next:
-* Implementing feature selection (of the TF-IDF vectors).
-For example, I'd expect a smaller set of features could be sufficient.
-For example, for the SNP I'd expect words such as "Scotland" or "independence" to carry high weights. (although technically part of a tokenizer)
 * Increasing the min document frequency required (default: 1).
 Political speeches typically focus on repeated use of a set of keywords.
 This may make it more easy to ignore content that isn't the main focus of a speech. (although technically part of a tokenizer)
 * Selecting words based on a polarity score.